Preheat the oven to 350 degrees F. Brush the sides of 2 (8-inch) sandwich or cake pans

 or a (11-inch) springform pan

-with melted butter
+with melted butter, and dust

 with flour.
 Line the base of each pan with greaseproof or parchment paper.